 Set up the web tracking code

-To complete this process, you must have access to your website source code, be relatively comfortable with HTML (or have a developer that can help you), and already have a Google Analytics account and property set up.
-Learn more about properties and how to set up a property.
+To complete this process, you must have access to your website source code, be comfortable editing HTML (or have a webmaster/developer who can help you), and have a Google Analytics account and property already set up.

 To set up the web tracking code: